 LNE's primary missions, in its capacity as a reference body, include the following:

-- lay out and supervise the work programs adopted by national metrology laboratories and their multiyear study and research schedules;
+- laying out and supervising the work programs adopted by national metrology laboratories and their multiyear study and research schedules;

-- divide among participating laboratories the set of missions they have been assigned on behalf of French metrology, in order to ensure users that the metrological references adapted to their needs are indeed available and accessible;
+- dividing among the participating laboratories the set of missions they have been assigned on behalf of French metrology, in order to ensure users that the metrological references adapted to their needs are indeed available and accessible;

-- provide financial or technical assistance for practical studies and research in the field of metrology;
+- providing financial or technical assistance for practical studies and research in the field of metrology;

-- sponsor all studies and research needed in both the fields of fundamental metrology and applied metrology;
+- sponsoring all studies and research needed in both the fields of fundamental metrology and applied metrology;

-- ensure France's effective representation at the General Conference on Weights and Measures, as well as its overall presence within international and European organizations in the dual fields of fundamental and applied metrology;
+- ensuring France's effective representation at the General Conference on Weights and Measures, as well as its overall presence within international and European organizations in the dual fields of fundamental and applied metrology;

-- disseminate information pertaining to developments in the area of metrology;
+- disseminating information pertaining to developments in the area of metrology;

-- organize the correlation between any measurement and corresponding national standards, in addition to conducting all appropriate actions that ultimately lead to the requisite international recognition.
+- organizing the correlation between any measurement and corresponding national standards, in addition to conducting all appropriate actions that ultimately lead to the requisite international recognition.

-To ensure quality, every measurement must be interfaced with the International System of Units (SI) via reference standards.
+To ensure quality, every measurement must be traceable to the International System of Units (SI) via reference standards.
 The various national metrology laboratories are tasked with developing, maintaining, upgrading and transferring these standards.